-By installing LTI equipment designed for the space, the cafeteria was able to increase the number of available hot and cold food wells and to introduce a dedicated beverage cooler.
+By installing LTI serving line equipment designed for the space, the cafeteria was able to increase the number of available hot and cold food wells and to introduce a dedicated beverage cooler.
 Previously, drinks had been served out of a cold well, taking space that otherwise could have been used for more food options.

 Adding vertical serving options like heated sandwich slides also increased serving capacity and allowed the cafeteria to offer more variety.

 A new condiment counter, designed to match the rest of the serving line equipment, was moved outside the primary serving area to prevent slowdowns in the serving line.

 Two other existing serving areas — an a la carte station and a devoted pizza area — were upgraded to enhance their capacity and appeal.

 And two new remote kiosk serving areas were constructed in other areas of the dining room to introduce more points of service.

 Improving the cafeteria’s flow and function helped alleviate the long lines that had previously deterred students from eating there.
 But there was still work to be done.